e-Learning Blog

 1-3.
 Case Study ③: Tokyo University of Science

-• ・A reliable company size
+• ・A company size that ensures reliability

 • ・Usage Seminar (Online Training)

-• ・Video Manual Production
+• ・Video Manual Creation

 • ・Moodle server construction, performance investigation

-> e-Learning Implementation Results
+> e-Learning Implementation Achievements

-> Moodle Implementation and Operation Support Results
+> Moodle Implementation and Operational Support Achievements

 Reference URL: